Symmetry as a shadow of topological order and a derivation of topological holographic principle: Notations and terminology

 In this paper, we will use $n+1$D to represent spacetime dimensions, and $n$d to represent spatial dimensions.
 We will use mathcal font $\cA,\cB,\cC$ to describe fusion categories, and euscript font $\eA, \eB, \eC$ to describe braided fusion categories.
+We will use the theorem style \textbf{Definition$^\text{ph}$} to provide "physical definitions", which serve the purpose of introducing concepts without delving into mathematical rigor.